-- 1. Submit request at least 30 days prior to visit through FVS.
+- 1. The request should be submitted at least 30 days prior to visit through FVS.
 HQDA, ODCS, G-2, shall automatically return without action, all foreign government RVAs to DA organizations submitted less than ten business days (14 calendar days) prior to the requested start date of the visit.
 The only exceptions to this requirement are: - a.
 Visits to HQDA Staff elements; - b.
 Visits deemed mission essential and time sensitive by DA organizations. - 2.
 RVA contains complete and accurate information concerning the nature, purpose, locations and duration of the visits, as well as identification data regarding the visitor(s).